ID DATE SUBJECT

 22 12/18/2006 Pireped Flights, make sure you count those hours

-Just a reminder, that there is 24 hours in a day.
-We know it is almost impossible for a pilots to fly 20 straight of those 24.
+Just a reminder, that there are 24 hours in a day.
+We know it is almost impossible for pilots to fly 20 straight of those 24.
 We strive to make this "as real as it gets", so when a staff member goes into the Pirep Queue and sees your name and 4 flights of about 5 hours per flight, we start to raise an eyebrow.
 Especially if it is only noon!

 Remember, if posting flights that you did not fly via ACARS, file it for that day.
 Do not sit and file a weeks worth of flights and put it all on say the December 18.
 It will get held.

-Also, cross check the flight schedule before flying a flight.
+Also, cross-check the flight schedule before flying a flight.
 You may have a flight that just the day before was removed from the schedule.
 That will get a flight held as well.
 The newest version of ACARS has the ability to search the database directly from ACARS.
 Then you are assured an approved flight.
 Also before submitting, place any notes in the comment field to help to approver interpret if it was a 4x flight or what.

 15 06/12/2006 Acceptable Flight Data Source